DaniilAliev/frontend-project-11/README.md

 ![RSS Agregator](/pictures/screenshot.jpg)

 ## RSS Agregator
-RSS Agregator is a service for agregting RSS feeds that helps you to easily read unlimited numbers of feeds from different sources and blogs and do updates of them.
+RSS Agregator is a service for agregating RSS feeds that helps you to easily read unlimited numbers of feeds from different sources and blogs and do updates of them.
 Check the RSS Agregator [here](https://frontend-project-11-3xpvy6fuw-daniilaliev.vercel.app/)

 - Installation:
 make install